 Mistake 6: Overpaying on Transfer Fees

-For instance, transferring $10,000 at a 4% balance transfer fee would make your new total $10,400.
-That is money you could be spending on clearing the debt.
+Let’s say you transfer $10,000 at a 4% balance transfer fee.
+Your new total becomes $10,400.
+That extra $400 of debt you just inherited?
+On a 0% card, that’s money you could be spending on clearing the balance.

-Credit history makes up 15% of your credit score.
-This means the longer you’ve had a credit card (or any open account for that matter), the more it’ll improve your credit score.
+It’s just not a good financial practice.
+Remember that credit history makes up 15% of your credit score.
+The longer you have a credit card (or any open account), the better it is for your credit score.

-Balance transfer credit cards can be a great way to alleviate high interest debt, but one mistake could mean losing the deal and missing out on all the savings.
+Balance transfer credit cards can help you alleviate high interest debt.
+But if you lose focus and financial discipline, one mistake could mean losing the advantage and missing all the savings.

-A balance transfer doesn’t make the debt go away.
-In fact, it propels it to the forefront of your priorities.
-If you want to get the most out of a balance transfer credit card, have a plan that will clear the debt before the promotional offer ends.
-If your offer lasts six months, it’s in your best interest to repay the debt in six months, before the return of crippling interest.
+A balance transfer itself doesn’t make the debt go away.
+It simply makes it become your top priority.
+To get the most out of your balance transfer, you must have a plan to eliminate your debt before the promotional offer ends.
+Does your offer last six months?
+Then pay off the debt in six months (or less), so you can avoid a return to exorbitant interest.

+This isn’t about a stopgap solution.
+It’s about changing the way you handle finances.
 This is where credit counseling from InCharge Debt Solutions can help.
-Whether you’re faced with six months or 36 months, a nonprofit credit counselor like InCharge can go over a budget with you, helping you allocate the funds needed to repay the debt in time.
+Regardless of whether your plan covers six months or 36 months, a nonprofit credit counselor such as InCharge can help you create a budget, then find ways to allocate the funds needed to pay off your debt in time.

 The best part?
 The credit counseling service is free.
 Use it — and use it to your advantage.